oliexdev/openCook/README.md

 sign-up, no tracking.

 > [!NOTE]
-> openCook is still in active development.
-There is no F-Droid / Play Store release yet — for now
+> For the latest development state, install the latest [openCook dev](https://github.com/oliexdev/openCook/releases/tag/dev-build) build from the [GitHub release page](https://github.com/oliexdev/openCook/releases) or build it yourself from source (see **Building & Running** below).
-> you build it yourself from source (see **Building & Running** below).
+> Please be aware that the development version, may contain bugs, and will not receive automatic updates.

 # Summary :clipboard: